zhehaowang/zhehao.me/book-notes/ecpp/it26-31-implementations.md

 // 1 ctor + 1 dtor + n assignments   // n ctor + n dtor
 ```

-A is generally more efficient if you know an assignment costs less than a ctor-dtor pair.
+`A` is generally more efficient if you know an assignment costs less than a ctor-dtor pair.
-A also makes w visible in larger scope, something that's contrary to program comprehensibility and maintainability.
+`A` also makes `w` visible in larger scope, something that's contrary to program comprehensibility and maintainability.

-As a result, you should default to B unless you know assignment is less expensive than ctor-dtor pair and you are dealing with a performance sensitive part of your code.
+As a result, you should default to `B` unless you know assignment is less expensive than ctor-dtor pair and you are dealing with a performance sensitive part of your code.

 **Takeaways**
 * Postpone variable definitions as long as possible.
 It increases program clarity and improves program efficiency

-### Minimize casting
+### Item 27.
+Minimize casting

 In theory, if your program compiles cleanly, it's not trying to perform any unsafe or nonsensical operations on any objects.